 Unless and until physical Class G Certificates are issued under the limited circumstances described under "-Physical Certificates" below, the only physical Class G Certificateholder will be Cede, as nominee of DTC.
 Class G Certificate Owners will not be recognized by the Class G Trustee as registered owners of Class G Certificates under the applicable Pass Through Trust Agreement.
 Class G Certificate Owners will be permitted to exercise their rights under the applicable Pass Through Trust Agreement only indirectly through DTC.
 DTC will take any action permitted to be taken by a Class G Certificateholder under the applicable Pass Through Trust Agreement only at the direction of one or more DTC Participants to whose accounts with DTC the Class G Certificates are credited.
 In the event any action requires approval by Class G Certificateholders of a certain percentage of the beneficial interests in the Class G Trust, DTC will take action only at the direction of and on behalf of DTC Participants whose holdings include undivided interests that satisfy the required percentage.
-DTC may take conflicting actions with respect to other undivided interests to the extent that the actions are taken on behalf of DTC Participants, and DTC Participants will convey notices and other communications to DTC Participants in accordance with arrangements among them.
-Arrangements among DTC and its direct and indirect participants are on file with the SEC.
+DTC may take conflicting actions with respect to other undivided interests to the extent that the actions are taken on behalf of DTC Participants whose holdings include those undivided interests.
+DTC will convey notices and other communications to DTC Participants, and DTC Participants will convey notices and other communications to Indirect DTC Participants in accordance with arrangements among them.
+Arrangements among DTC and its direct and indirect participants are subject to any statutory or regulatory requirements as may be in effect from time to time.
+DTC's rules applicable to itself and DTC Participants are on file with the Commission.